renalreg/ukrdc-cupid/ARCHITECTURE.md

 - Convert patient record to opt-out
   - See our [Confluence docs](https://renalregistry.atlassian.net/wiki/spaces/SP/pages/2213249114/JTRACE+Replacement#Convert-patient-record-to-opt-out) for more specific information.
 - *Likely more things in future*

+<a name="core-inquire"></a>

+### CUPID Inquire

+The `inquire` submodule holds any logic relating to the inquiry and resolution of issues throughout the matching and storage process.

+This includes (but may not be limited to):

+- Raising and resolving matching issues (previously referred to as "Work Items")
+  - See our [Confluence docs](https://renalregistry.atlassian.net/wiki/spaces/SP/pages/2213249114/JTRACE+Replacement#2.3-Work-Item:-Reject-file-for-existing-patient-record) for more information on what this will specifically involve.
+- Raising and resolving validation _warnings_
+  - This functionality has not yet been confirmed, but warnings raised by future validation rules in the `parse` submodule may be handled here.
+This is an open discussion.
+- Audit records
+  - As in `jtrace` and `data-repository`, we need to _strictly_ audit matching and storage of records.
+Raising and querying audit items may be handled here.

 <a name="api"></a>